Q. "Society moves from status to contract": Henry Mains. Explain this statement.

 In a sense, he himself seems to admit that the application of this statement is limited till a certain period of time, and further progress of the society restricts the applicability of this doctrine.

-Read Paid internship related posts, Click here.
+Read other Paid internship related posts, Click here.

 Post a Comment